wdzeng/chrome-extension/README.md

 # Chrome Extension

-This action publishes your chrome extension to [Chrome Web Store](https://chrome.google.com/webstore/).
-This action uses Google's [Chrome Web Store API v1.1](https://developer.chrome.com/docs/webstore/api_index/#items).
+This action publishes your chrome extension to [Chrome Web Store](https://chrome.google.com/webstore/) using [Chrome Web Store API v1.1](https://developer.chrome.com/docs/webstore/api_index/#items).

-This action can only publish new version of an existing extension rather than creating and publishing a new one.
+This action can only publish new version of an existing extension.
+Publishing new extension is not supported.

 ## Prepare

-Following items are required before publishing your chrome extension:
+Following items are required before publishing your Chrome extension:

 - A zip file to be uploaded.
 - An API client ID and secret.